Plata Ta Tá

-"Plata Ta Tá" is a protest song by Chilean singer Mon Laferte and Puerto Rican rapper Guaynaa written as a response to repression by government at the 2019-2020 Chilean protests.
-It was released on November 15, 2019 through Universal Music Group as a non-single album.
+"Plata Ta Tá" is a protest song by Chilean and Mexican singer Mon Laferte and Puerto Rican rapper Guaynaa written as a response to repression by government at the 2019-2020 Chilean protests.
+It was released on 15 November 2019 through Universal Music Group as a non-single album.
 The song was written by Laferte and Guaynaa, and it was produced by Manu Jalil.
-A music video was released on December 5, 2019, featuring Guaynaa and Mexican actress Yalitza Aparicio.
+A music video was released on 5 December 2019, featuring Guaynaa and Mexican actress Yalitza Aparicio.

 Background

-Mon Laferte announced the release of "Plata Ta Tá" on November 14, 2019, the same day the 20th Annual Latin Grammy Awards were celebrated and her album Norma won in the category Best Alternative Music Album.
+Mon Laferte announced the release of "Plata Ta Tá" on 14 November 2019, the same day the 20th Annual Latin Grammy Awards were celebrated and her album Norma won in the category Best Alternative Music Album.
 Laferte uncovered her breast with the phrase "En Chile torturan, violan y matan" (In Chile they torture, rape and kill) in response to the repression to Chilean protesters by the government.

 Rolling Stone said that the song title, "Plata Ta Tá", "is a play on the sounds of a "cacerolazo", or a Latin American style of protest in which people bang on pots and pans", calling the song a "perreo combativo".

 The single cover shows Laferte topless, wearing only a kerchief (similar to her topless at the Grammy Awards) with the hashtag #AbortoLegalYa (Legal Abort Now), supporting the feminist movement.